mdosch/ephemeris/README.md

           "Prefix":     "http://blog.steve.fi/"
         }

-Assuming you have that configuration file in the current directory, then you may simply run the command to compile and generate your blog:
+Once you have a configuration file simply run the command to compile and generate your blog:

     $ ephemeris

 As expected the generated output will be placed beneath the `output/` directory.
 The possible configuration-keys in the JSON file are:

-* `Posts`
+* `Posts` - **Mandatory**
   * This is the path to the directory containing your blog-posts.
   * This directory will be searched recursively for content.
 * `CommentAPI`